30 Mobile App Push Notification Best Practices 2021

 Anyone in the mobile industry knows by now that our mobile phones are our lifelines.
 And especially in this strange, chaotic year that is 2020, mobile devices are often our primary way of connecting with the outside world.
 This is changing our society in more ways than we can count.
-Mobile games downloads have surged since January, as have downloads of streaming and face-time services.
+Mobile games downloads surged last year, as have downloads of streaming and face-time services.
 But it goes without saying that push notifications are now the #1 means of communication between mobile apps and their users.
 As such, it’s imperative for any brand with a mobile app presence to build a stellar push notification campaign.
-Get started with our 30 best practices for push notifications in 2020.
+Get started with our 30 best practices for push notifications in 2021.

 There are as many types of push notifications as there are stars.
 And for our definitive list, we’ve categorized our push notification strategies by their stage in the mobile engagement life cycle… with a section for mobile games LiveOps as well.

 Download our FREE Mobile Marketing Playbook to perfect your user engagement game!

 Best Practices for Push Notifications: Onboarding